-13.3 Liaison statements
+4.2.3 Liaison statements

-Liaison statements are documents that provide a response to a question raised by another study group of any Sector of the Union, or request action by other study groups or organizations.
-Liaison statements shall be approved by the chairman of the study group concerned before their transmission to the study group or organization concerned.
+Liaison statements are requests for actions or information from other study groups, ITU Sectors, other United Nation Agencies, other relevant organizations or documents that provide a response to the these entities.
+Liaison statements shall be approved by the chairman of the study group/working party concerned before their transmission to the destination entity.
 Incoming liaison statements shall not be translated.
 A template for liaison statements is set out in Annex 4 to this resolution.

-14 Other documents
+4.3 Other documents